BernardoSJ/cypress-entry-project/README.md

      * Validation for missing mandatory fields
 * **Logout**

-More modules can be added progressively (e.g., Admin Dashboard)
+More modules can be added progressively (e.g., Admin, Dashboard)

 ## 📂 Project Structure